Moose Lottery Frequently Asked Questions

 Q. What is the age limit for applying for a permit?

-A. The applicant must be 10 years old by the opening day of the moose hunting season you apply for.
+A. The applicant must be 10 years old by the last day of the moose hunting season they are applying for.
+Note: A person cannot hunt until they are 10 years old.

 Q. I submitted my application but did not receive a confirmation.
 How do I know that you received my application?